This is a guest post by one of our Map Analyst team interns, Manuela.

 The -child tells JOSM to select only those nodes that are not part of a way.

 As if that wasn’t enough already, I’ve created a map paint style that highlights orphan nodes and dims other elements.
-This will help you analyze the distribution of the orphan nodes without needing to select them and will help you take the decision to delete or no.
+This will help you analyze the distribution of the orphan nodes without needing to select them and will help you make the decision to delete or no.

 If you want to use this map paint style, you can find the script and a step by step guide on the GitHub page: